 Zoom is an online video conferencing/meeting application managed by Information Technology.
-You can use Zoom for conference calls, office hours, live lectures, learning center support, and more.
-All faculty, staff, and students have access to Zoom using their Michigan Tech account credentials at michigantech.zoom.us.
+You can use Zoom for conference calls, webinars, office hours, live lectures, learning center support, and more.
+All faculty, staff, and students have access to Zoom using their Michigan Tech account credentials at Michigan Tech's Zoom portal.

 Recording Your Zoom Meetings

 Record your Zoom meetings for others to watch on your CMS website or through a shareable link.
-Make sure to turn on audio transcriptions, so your videos can be accessed by anyone who needs closed-captioning.
-You can manage your recording preferences by accessing your Zoom settings and then selecting the recording tab.
+You should setup your recording preferences by accessing your Zoom settings and then selecting the recording tab.

 You can save your files locally (on your machine) or to the cloud (accessible through your Zoom account).
 We recommend using cloud recording, so your recordings are shareable and located in one place.
 But, be aware that cloud recordings may automatically delete after a specific number of days based on your recording settings.